 - In many regions, vehicles must pass emissions tests to remain legally drivable.
 Failing an emissions test can mean fines, restrictions on driving your vehicle, and potential legal consequences.

-- Repair costs to fix the underlying issue and retest the vehicle can add up, especially if the problem is not addressed promptly.
+- Repair costs to fix the underlying issue and retest the vehicle can add up.

 - Performance and Efficiency: